cgjuan01/structural-druggability-ageing-targets/README.md

   biologically relevant pocket (e.g. a catalytic site absent from a particular construct), so *individual* gene scores are hypotheses; the *aggregate* distribution is robust, individual calls are not.
-Some scores are clearly structure-artifacts (e.g. anomalously large pocket volumes from multi-domain complexes).
+Some scores are clearly structure artifacts (e.g. anomalously large pocket volumes from multi-domain complexes).
 Rigorous per-target analysis would curate multiple structures.
 - **Crystal-structure subset.** The 58 % applies to targets with experimental structures, which are disproportionately well-studied proteins; the figure is